 If you enjoy a modern setting in which you can play and wreak havoc, then you will love being able to roam Arizona and Colorado as we know them today, but with a chaotic twist – they have turned into wild wastelands in a post-apocalyptic world.

-Wasteland 3 is highly reactive and immersive, featuring a universe that responds to your choices similar to the mechanism of the advanced automated system in Divinity Original Sin.
+Wasteland 3 is highly reactive and immersive, featuring a universe that responds to your choices similar to the mechanism of the advanced automated system in DOS.
 This means that Wasteland 3 never reacts the same way to different player inputs, which makes it incredibly dynamic and fun.